userdocs/qbittorrent-nox-static/README.md

 /lib64/ld-linux-x86-64.so.2
 ~~~

-`glibc` - creates a fully static binary statically link using glibc that can be moved to any Linux platform with matching architecture.
+`glibc` - creates a fully static binary statically link using a locally installed glibc that can be moved to any Linux platform with matching architecture.
 For example you can build on Debian 10 and run on Debian 8.
 This is basically an extended version of the `staticish` script.
 Mostly useful to port a modern build to an old platform.

 ~~~bash
 ldd ~/qbittorrent-build/bin/qbittorrent-nox